vinfreecs/genga/docs/Run.rst

 ---------------------
 The multi simulation mode can be used to simulate a large number of small simulations with up to 32 massive particles.
 Individual sub simulations can have a different number of bodies.
-For each simulation a new directory is needed, containing the initial condition file and the :literal:`param.dat` file.
+For each simulation a new directory is needed, containing the initial condition file and the :ref:`param.dat<ParamFile>` file.
-Note that not all parameters in the :literal:`param.dat` file can be chosen individually, these are only:
+Note that not all parameters in the :ref:`param.dat<ParamFile>` file can be chosen individually, these are only:

 - the time step
 - the number of integration steps